chef-boneyard/netapp_e-cookbook/README.md

 ### Attributes ###
 This resource has the following attributes:

 * `storage_system` string.
-Required, name_attibute.
+Required, name_attribute.
 IP address of the storage system.
 * `password` string.
 The SYMbol password for the storage system.
 * `wwn` string.
 The world wide name for the storage system.
 This is only needed for in-band management with an in-band agent that is managing more than a single storage system.
 * `meta_tags` array of strings.
 Optional meta tags to associate to this storage system